-Thomas Edison National Historical Park's sound archive holdings database is available for public searches on-line, as a part of the National Park Service Library Program's "NPS Voyager" catalog at http://www.library.nps.gov/.
-Thomas Edison NHP's catalog records in NPS Voyager include MARC-format data for the 11,000 cylinder records and 28,000 disc records preserved at the Edison Laboratory in West Orange, New Jersey.
-(Thomas Edison NHP's 9800 Edison disc metal molds are not yet cataloged.)
+Thomas Edison National Historical Park's sound archive holdings database is available for public searches on-line, as a part of the National Park Service Library Program's "NPS LIBRIS Discovery Portal" at https://www.library.nps.gov/.
+Thomas Edison NHP's catalog records in NPS LIBRIS include MARC-format data for the 11,000 cylinder records and 39,000 disc records preserved at the Edison Laboratory in West Orange, New Jersey.
 The majority of the phonograph records in the catalog are Edison recordings made between 1888 and 1929.
 The collection also includes some Edison-era recordings released by competing companies.

 Request an Audio Recording:

 Thomas Edison NHP provides digital copies of recordings upon request.
 Before requesting a recording, we encourage you to search for a copy that is already available via other outlets.
 Click here for links to Edison-era recordings available on-line from non-profit and governmental organizations.
 Click here for a list of current compact discs that include recordings from the Thomas Edison NHP sound archive.
 An on-line discography of Edison records is available here http://www.truesoundtransfers.de/disco.htm.